LearningHouseService/learninghouse/README.md

 **learningHouse Service** provides machine learning algorithms based on scikit-learn python library as a RESTful API, with the purpose to give smart home fans an easy possibility to teach their homes.

-*Add the moment this project is in a very early state.
+*At this moment this the project is in a very early state.
 Please share your ideas what you want to teach your home by opening an [issue](https://github.com/LearningHouseService/learninghouse-core/issues).
 Really looking forward for your feedback.*

 ## Installation